Rapcohen/BlackjackGA/README.md

 |--------------------------------------------------|-------------------------------------|
 | ![Optimal Strategy](images/optimal_strategy.png) | ![Best Strategy](images/gen-70.png) |

-Overall, the algorithm was able to come close to the optimal strategy in 70 generations, which is quite impressive.
+Overall, the algorithm was able to come close to the optimal strategy in 70 generations.

+In fact, we calculated the fitness score of the optimal strategy and got -33342, which is worse than the best fitness score in the 70th generation.

+Since Blackjack is not a deterministic game, we can't know for sure whether one strategy is better than the other or not, but nevertheless getting this close to the optimal strategy in 70 generations is quite impressive.

 [//]: # (## Conclusion)